 The first and probably the most numerous one are questions coming from Belgium, Luxembourg, and the Netherlands, relating mainly to implementation of various procedures in Russia: from securing a work permit to finding a site for production, as well as legal questions of various level.
 The second group includes requests from Russia, associated with the search for partners in the Benelux countries, though requests from Russian companies are most often reduced to seeking funding.
 The third group – there are all remaining queries like finding right contacts, applications in the interest of members of the Chamber to various state bodies, organization of meetings with Russian officials and businessmen.

-The Russian market is of great interest to European businesses, and Belgian and Luxembourg companies are no exception.
+Russian and Eurasian market is of great interest to European businesses, and Belgian and Luxembourg companies are no exception.
 Located on the border between Europe and Asia, Russia, in its culture, values, mentality is more an European country, than Asian one.
 Even despite the difficult situation we are presently witnessing and experiencing, Benelux business is looking with confidence towards Russia.
 We are aware that many manufacturing companies are actively looking for sites and personnel for production localization in Russia.

-Today Russia is in dire need of advanced technologies in various industries – from agriculture to machine tool building.
-And European companies have such technologies.
+Today Russia still need advanced technologies in various industries – from agriculture to machine tool building.
+And European companies have such know-how.

-In the last five years Luxembourg has consistently been among the top three in terms of direct investment in the Russian economy.
-But you must understand that now, given the sanctions imposed by the West and the crisis in the global economy, there is a certain veiling of investment activity.
+In the last seven years Luxembourg has consistently been among the top three in terms of direct investment in the Russian economy.
+But now, given the sanctions imposed by the West and the crisis in the global economy, there is a certain veiling of investment activity.

 We note that the interest in the Russian market possibilities remains quite high, we see it in the strong interest in our work on the part of Belgian, Luxembourg, and Dutch entrepreneurs.